Experimental superposition of time directions: Experiment

 Our photonic implementation of the game described in the previous section makes use of the quantum time-flip strategy from Eq.~\eqref{eq:quantum_flip2} to achieve a success probability exceeding that of any strategy only using the gates in one time direction.
 To coherently apply the quantum time flip, we employ polarization optics in a partially common-path interferometer, depicted in Fig.~\ref{fig:setup}, with the control and target qubits being encoded in the path and polarization degrees of freedom of a single-photon, respectively.
 Our experiment makes use of two quantum time flips, sequentially applied to the two unitaries $V$ and $U$.
 The resulting controlled channel is the one of Eq.~\eqref{eq:quantum_flip2} where the gates $UV^T$ and $U^TV$ act on the target (polarization) qubit and are implemented using two Simon-Mukunda polarization gadgets consisting of three waveplates each~\cite{simon1990minimal}, for which the transpose operation is obtained by reversing the propagation direction.

 Such polarization gadgets generally do not realise the transpose operation in the backwards propagation direction, but rather a related operation:

 where $P$ is a matrix describing the change of reference frame to the backwards direction, and the subscripts indicate the propagation direction.
-While it is possible to construct a gadget that implements the transpose by introducing time-reversal symmetry breaking elements~(T. Strömberg, R. Peterson, and P. Walther, SU(2) gadgets for counterpropagating polarization optics, Manuscript under preparation), here we instead exploit the fact that the transpose is a basis-dependent operation.
+While it is possible to construct a gadget that implements the transpose by introducing time-reversal symmetry breaking elements~\cite{stromberg2024exploring}, here we instead exploit the fact that the transpose is a basis-dependent operation.
 More concretely, by adopting the convention $(S_1,S_2,S_3) \leftrightarrow (-Z,-Y,-X)$ for our Stokes parameters~\cite{frigo2022choice} we find that $P=\mathbb{1}$, and the polarization gadgets transform as the transpose under counterpropagation (see Methods).
 Superimposing two propagation directions through a gadget therefore allows us to implement the quantum time flip, with the photon path acting as a control degree of freedom.
 The specific coherent superposition of time flips in Eq.~\eqref{eq:time_flip2} is achieved through the use of fiber optic circulators.

-The optical circuit in Fig.~\ref{fig:setup} begins with a bulk beam-splitter that initializes the control qubit into the state $\ket{+}_C = \frac{1}{\sqrt{2}}(\ket{0}_C+\ket{1}_C)$, after which two fiber circulators guide the photons through the $V$ gadget in two different directions, giving the joint control-target state:
+The optical circuit in Fig.~\ref{fig:setup} begins with a bulk beam-splitter that initializes the control qubit into the state $\ket{+}_C = \frac{1}{\sqrt{2}}(\ket{0}_C+\ket{1}_C)$, after which two fiber circulators guide the photons through the $V$ gadget in two different directions, giving the joint control-target state

-Entering the circulators from a different port, the photons are then directed to the $U$ gadget, which they once again propagate through in opposite directions, transforming the joint state to:
+Entering the circulators from a different port, the photons are then directed to the $U$ gadget, which they once again propagate through in opposite directions, transforming the joint state to

-At the end of the optical circuit, a fiber beam-splitter applies a Hadamard gate on the control qubit, giving the state:
+At the end of the optical circuit, a fiber beam-splitter applies a Hadamard gate on the control qubit, giving the state

 A projective measurement on the control (path) qubit in the computational basis then reveals whether $(U,V)$ belong to $\mathcal{M}_+$ or $\mathcal{M}_-$.